Browse documentation

 • When a main baseline is cached, Δ vs main columns show absolute count delta and percentage-point delta.
 Deltas below ±0.05pp render as ±0pp to keep the table readable.

-• A collapsible Per-test deltas section listing newly-passing and newly-failing test IDs.
+• A collapsible Per-test deltas section listing newly-passing, newly-failing, newly-timed-out, and no-longer-timed-out test IDs.

 ./build.pas loaderbare # build the binary the runner needs